6 Benefits of a Mentor & How They Make Your Community Stronger

 Mentors help you grow

 These days, you can learn from books, podcasts and online courses.
 A quick google search will return pages and pages of possibilities!
 But these learning tools won’t answer that question that’s been quibbling in your ear for the past week.
 A mentor can respond in the moment and provide an invaluable perspective.
-This personalize viewpoint helps you grow more and faster than any online course.
+This personalized viewpoint helps you grow more and faster than any online course.

 Mentors hold you accountable

 And if you miss a deadline or are struggling to reach a goal, they’ll help you identify your sticking point and help clear the way to get you moving forward again.
-They also great at helping you adjust your attitude and perspective.
+They are also great at helping you adjust your attitude and perspective.

 A mentor is invested in your success and eager to see you reach it.
 So when you’re working through a problem, they’ll listen and help you process your decisions or hangups.
-Because they know what it takes to get where they are, they can share lessons they’ve learned along the way.
-And warn about pitfalls for you to avoid.
+Because they know what it takes to get where they are, they can share lessons they’ve learned along the way, and warn about pitfalls for you to avoid.